Work in Residence Life

 It’s more than just a job!

-We’re looking for passionate, dedicated, caring UBCO students from across the residence community to join our vibrant team in 2023/24.
+We’re looking for passionate, dedicated, caring UBCO students from across the residence community to join our vibrant team for the 2026/27 Academic Year.

 Working in Residence Life is a valuable way to build important leadership skills, help other students succeed socially and academically, and earn income during the school year.